ncatlab/nlab-content/pages/739.md

 * The category of profinite groups has nice 'exactness' properties.
 The projective limit of a system of profinite groups is an exact functor, unlike its behaviour on groups themselves.
 To extend this behaviour beyond (pro)finite groups sometimes pro-localic groups have been used.

-* [[profinite completion|Profinite completions]] have been extended from groups to homotopy types for the analysis of finitary properties of the homotopy type.
+* [[profinite completion of a group|Profinite completions]] have been extended from groups to homotopy types for the analysis of finitary properties of the homotopy type.
 Various constructions in algebraic geometry lead  naturally to [[profinite homotopy type|profinite homotopy types]].

-* Subclasses of profinite groups are studied.
+* Subclasses of profinite groups are extensively studied.
 For instance, if $p$ is a prime number, a pro-$p$ group is a pro-object in the category of $$-groups.

 * Pro-p analytic groups have been introduced as an analogue of Lie groups, with certain rings of formal power series replacing differentiable functions.